alkawryk/tinderjs/README.md

 * `callback` is called when the request completes

 ### .getDefaults()

-  Returns information from tinder about your client, where you can find your user data and also globals e.g:recs_size that allows you to interact where api timeouts and limits.
+  Returns information from tinder about your client, where you can find your user data and also globals (e.g: `recs_size`) that allows you to interact where api timeouts and limits.

 ### .userId